PALS English - Navigate your Way to Success

 Information for international students

 You will get to know the German education system to better understand expectations and learn how to use your strengths most effectively to boost your academic performance.
 You will learn to let your skills and resources shine in this exciting, multilingual, intercultural context.
-We offer a programme that you can tailor to your individual needs to take control of your success – for your Master's degree and beyond.
+We offer a programme that you can tailor to your individual needs to take control of your success – for your master's degree and beyond.

 • Studying in Germany: How are courses structured?
 What is expected of me in courses?
 What is the best way to study for exams?
 What skills do I need to study successfully?